a-gram/audioneex/README.md

 - TagLib
 - FFMpeg

-However, it should also work with the following minimum requirements
+However, it should also work with the following minimum requirements:

-- Boost 1.55+
-- GCC 4.8+, VC 10+
+Boost 1.55+, GCC 4.8+, VC 10+, CMake 3.5+, Android NDK 14b+
-- CMake 3.5+
-- Android NDK 14b

 ## How to build on Linux and Windows